 Deadband (Deadbandmax): The range of deviations of system frequency (+/-) that produces no PFR

-The median of the calculated MW Limits in the last five FMEs will be computed for each individual Generation Resource and Controllable Load Resource.
+The median of the calculated MW Limits in the last five FMEs where the unit was evaluated will be computed for each individual Generation Resource and Controllable Load Resource.
 If Resource hasn’t participated in five FMEs, proceed to Step 3.

-The median of all FMEs during previous three months will be computed for each individual Generation Resource and Controllable Load Resource.
+The median of all FMEs during previous three months where the unit was evaluated will be computed for each individual Generation Resource and Controllable Load Resource.

 RRS MW limit will be established based on lower of the values computed in Steps 2 and 3.